AllenNeuralDynamics/aind-file-standards/file_formats/OptogeneticIndicatorBenchmarking.md

 ┃
 ┣ 📂 <behavior>
 ```
+`Signal` `Iso` `Stim` csv files have the following headers for columnsd in the following order:

+`SoftwareTS` :software timestamps. this should be used for the analysis of this modality as HARP is not used for any behavior and physiology.

+`ROI0` :average pixel values inside the ROI0

+`ROI1` :average pixel values inside the ROI1

+`ROI2` :average pixel values inside the ROI2

+`ROI3` :average pixel values inside the ROI3

+`ROI4_sensorfloor` :average pixel values inside the ROI4 correcponding CMOS background noise

+`HarpTS` :Corresponding Harp timestamp but this shouldn't be used.

 A HARP Device (behavior board) is only used to trigger behavior cameras.
-Given the fip acquision and optogenetic stimulations are temporally precisely controlled together by the Teeny microcontroller, we will use software(OS) timestamps for the Opto-FIP data analysis.
+Given the fip acquision and optogenetic stimulations are temporally precisely controlled together by the Teeny microcontroller, we use software(OS) timestamps for the Opto-FIP data analysis.
 For nwb packaging, the `Software_TS` column should be eaxtracted from each csv and used.

+## Fiber/ROI mapping
+Given only one out of the 4 patch-cables for the opto-stim FIP system is used for stimulation, this modality of the fip data is not sticking to the nubering rule — the more anterior, and then more left fibers get smaller number.
+It should be described in the session schema but in most recordings, Fiber1 (ROI1) is corresponding to stimulation site.
+This mapping will be better described in the schema2.0.

 ## Stimulation pulse train description
 OptoStimulation is defined by the following five parameters and `modes` `o` (10Hz), `p` (20Hz), `q` (5Hz).